Seed and Bean – A Fairtrade Chocolate Giveaway #57

 I was intrigued to find out what the Tangerine milk chocolate bar (37%) was like as I thought it would be hard to differentiate the flavour from that of orange.
 The scent of citrus was there and extraordinarly it really did taste of tangerines, not oranges.
 It is, in fact, quite a delicious bar.

-I was also sent an additional bar of dark Espresso (58%), but this is NOT part of the giveaway.
+Seed and Bean also sent me an additional bar of dark Espresso (58%).
+But please note, this is NOT part of the giveaway.
 I haven’t tried it yet, but I’m thinking CT will be much enamoured.

 Seed and Bean are offering a 20% discount on all orders during Fairtrade Fortnight, but do hurry as this ends on 8 March.